MaximObrubov/Snap-SVG-Mask/README.md

 ## What does this code do

-This module will allow you to impose SVG layer over the image
+This module will allow you to impose SVG layer over the image.
+You don't need to paste the image, just set necessary block element into the settings, and set necessary image and SVG-mask into the settings

 ## How to use